 Yes!
 All Doctoral programs at Monarch provide the ability for the student with a Bachelor level degree to stream into the Doctoral program.
 Please consult the individual program page for additional information.

 10. How do I apply for admission and what is the process?
 (Back To Top)

-Interested candidates should submit the online application form with supporting documentation.
+Interested candidates should submit the appropriate online application form (Bachelor or Graduate) with supporting documentation.
 Once the application form and supporting documents have been received by the university they are sent to the Office of the Dean of the School for evaluation/acceptance.
-Candidates should expect to receive a response from the Office of the Dean of the Faculty within 10 days of the submission of the completed application and all supporting documents.
+Candidates should expect to receive a response from the Office of the Dean of the Faculty within 10 days of the submission of the completed application.

 11. How are the students assessed?
 (Back To Top)

-All graduate programs are assessed by way of written word through submitted research papers and thesis work.
+All graduate programs are assessed by way of written word through submitted course assignments, term papers, research papers and thesis work.
 There are no examinations at the Graduate level.
 Bachelor programs are assessed through online examinations typically being mid-term exams and a final exam for each course.

 12. Can one obtain credit for professional work completed or prior learning?
 (Back To Top)